 So...
 How Safe Is Oakland Really?

-Generally speaking, the hills and areas around the lake is safe.
+Generally speaking, the hills and areas around the lake are safe.

 However, there are many areas and neighborhoods in Oakland where walking at night should be avoided or at least conducted with caution and accompanied by someone.

-These areas have issues with homeless people that may turn agressive, substance abuse and similar problems.
+These areas have issues with homeless people that may turn aggressive, substance abuse and similar problems.

 As for tourist landmarks, it is advised that you keep an eye out for pickpockets and be vigilant of your surroundings while exploring the city.